plrichardson/plrichardson/README.md

 ### plrichardson

 My name is Paul Richardson.
-I'm an iOS developer, musician, photographer, walker, cook ...

 - 🏋️ Currently working on [100 Days of Swift][1].
 - ✅ [100 Days of SwiftUI][2] completed, November 2020.